Weathering the storm and defining the moment

 For me focusing on what I can do and what is important to me relieves some of the stress.
 I truly believe that power of attraction is very powerful in times like these.
 Negative attracts negative and positive attracts positive.
 But the latter is much harder, because the negative forces are nearly out of control.
 So many people love to tell a worse story of financial damage and consequence.
 Not sure what part of our DNA feeds off the misery and devastation, but I would love to discover the antidote.
 Then be a source of positive energy.

 Like in an earthquake, you make sure you are okay, then you check your family and friends, then you try to determine if everyone else in your inner network are okay too.
 Reach out to people and find out how they are doing.
 Your network, your clients, your colleagues, your neighbors.
 Be a source of support--I do not mean financial support, but moral and networking support.
 People are worried and they need advice, counsel, job assistance--they need people who can help them.
 At the very least these are the times to reflect on who is important to me?
+Intuitively we agree that WE is always more powerful than ME.
+So engage with others instead of just focusing on yourself.

 These are crazy times of financial dowturns.
 No need to lose your cool.
 Keep your whits about you and your career, your priorities and future may even be on the upswing.
 Hang in there.
 Let me know if there is anything I can do for you.